-I'm the ConfigTroll: ‘Config’ because I work in IT Configuration Management, and ‘Troll’ because apparently, I look like a Troll!
+I'm the ConfigTroll: ‘Config’ because I work in IT Configuration Management, and ‘Troll’ because apparently, I look like a troll!

-I’ve worked at Information Systems for over 25 years, but I’ve not always been the ConfigTroll.
+I’ve worked at Information Systems for more than 25 years, but I’ve not always been the ConfigTroll.
 I’ve worked on the Service Desk, Small Systems, Project Management, as a PL1 and a Delphi Programmer, did a short stint in HR and now I’m here!
 One thing I should point out; if something’s gone wrong with an IT system you’ve been using, it’s probably not my fault, so please don’t shout at me!

 In my teens, I was very active in a number of sports.
 As many teenagers do, I injured myself on a regular basis.
 Being lazy, I rarely went to the doctors for treatment.
 Eventually, the cumulative damage on my back, hips and right knee severely restricted my mobility – to the point I find myself now – I can’t walk more than a few yards without great pain and discomfort.
 The damage done, it’s now incurable.
 It’s also degenerative – parts of my spine are slowly disintegrating.
 One day, I’ll not be able to walk at all.

 So, what to do?
 One thing I decided early on was that I’d just have to ‘keep going’ for as long as I can.
 Anyway, here I am.
 Disabled.
 Got to hear about something called the HM Land Registry Disability Focus Group (DFG) that held meetings once a quarter, in LONDON – woohoo!